Confirmatory genetic test on fetal samples for the prenatal detection of structural hemoglobinopathies and beta thalassemia.

 Analytical sensitivity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-Large deletions and mutations in distal regulatory elements are not detected.
+Large deletions and variants in distal regulatory elements are not detected.

 For quality assurance purposes, ARUP Laboratories will confirm the above result at no charge following delivery.
 Order Confirmation of Fetal Testing and include a copy of the original fetal report (or the mother's name and date of birth) with the test submission.
 Please contact an ARUP genetic counselor at (800) 242-2787 extension 2141 prior to specimen submission.